America’s Wealth Gap Will Eventually Cause a Market Crash

 What Could Happen to Markets

-If social instability erupts from inequality, markets could face:
+If social instability erupts from inequality:

-Long-term damage: Foreign investment could dry up, supply chains could break down, and innovation could stall—keeping markets shaky for years.
+Long-term damage: Foreign investment could dry up, supply chains could break down, and innovation could stall keeping markets shaky for years.